Identification of model parameters in Engee

 sample_rate = 1/(t[2] - t[1])

-What we will identify
+What will we identify

-is initialised with reference parameter values (the same as in the model ModelSystem
+The reference model ModelBlock it is initialized with reference parameter values (the same as in the model ModelSystem).

 The model is defined by 8 parameters:

-- linear trend parameters:
+- Linear trend parameters:

-Let's identify the linear component
+We identify the linear component

 trend = Polynomials.fit( t, signal, 1 ) # Последний аргумент: степень полинома